angelbn01/DjangoPracticeFinal/README.md

 If you are a new user and you want to register: http://127.0.0.1:8000/register/

-Once you are registered, you have to log in: http://127.0.0.1:8000/login/

 If you want to know the information of the database inserted by the admin: http://127.0.0.1:8000

+# Heroku

-If you want to check the link of the project deployed in heroku: https://gentle-woodland-64586.herokuapp.com/
+If you want to check the link of the project deployed in heroku: https://city-transports-django.herokuapp.com/